-Web Forms Generation:
+Web Forms Generation

 Web forms modelled in RaUL are reusable RDF graphs, each of which is assigned a URI.
-They can easily be reused, either by directly retrieving them from a remote ActiveRaUL instance, or by deploying an existing RaUL widget model in a local ActiveRaUL service.
-Ideally, RaUL Web form templates are created and published by ontology engineers and reused on the semantic Web.
-However, although it can be foreseen that such Web form templates become part of the semantic Web, there are no standard models available yet.
-To assist the developer in the creation of a Web form widget, the ActiveRaUL service offers a deployment endpoint that generates Web forms from any arbitrary ontology.
+They can easily be reused, either by directly retrieving them from a remote ActiveRaUL service, or by deploying a RaUL Web form model in a local ActiveRaUL service.
+To support the developer in defining a RaUL Web form model, we have extended the ActiveRaUL service with a deployment endpoint that upon invocation generates a Web form from an arbitrary user submitted ontology.

-On deploying ontology users gets all the classes and their brief description.
-On selecting a class user gets a web form to add information about that particular class and all other classes that are linked directly or indirectly to this class due to object properties relationships.
-Web forms fields represent different properties that belongs to a particular class and all properties of range classes.
-The most challenging part in creating simple web forms from ontology structure is ontology graph nature.
-If we keep on adding all the properties of directly or indirectly related classes on a web form for instance creation, form generation process will never complete because ontology graph structure introduces infinite loops in this process.
-We have to have some termination conditions where we stop our algorithm from exploring the range class properties.
-We used OWL properties restrictions to over come this challenge.
+Here, we briefly describe the algorithm implemented in the ActiveRaUL service.
+The most challenging part in creating a web form from an ontology is the mismatch between the graph nature of the ontology and the tree structure of a Web form as mentioned in the introduction.
+For example, it is impossible to display all the properties of directly or indirectly related classes on a Web form, as this may introduce infinite loops, because of the graph structure or renders a unusable Web form due to the number of allowed properties.
+Thus, we have introduced some termination conditions to stop the algorithm, either by determining the ranges of the property path or by the type of OWL property restrictions (see below).

-Here, we describe an abstract algorithm for generating RaUL web forms for arbitrary ontologies.
 The generateWebForms function takes as input a domain ontology O (including imported ontologies) submitted by the user.
-Algorithm queries for all domain classs Od.C and those classs of imported ontologies (Oi.C), that are range for some domain properties Od.P(a,b) &&b:Oi.C).
-The idea behind this filtering is to reduced the complexity of web forms, for the naive users and make it the responsibility of reasoner to reason about class and properties hierarchies from user provided domain instances.
+The algorithm queries for all domain classs Od.C and those classes of imported ontologies (Oi.C), that are range for some domain properties Od.P(a,b) &&b:Oi.C).
+This filtering is introduced to reduce the complexity of web forms, for the naive users and make it the responsibility of reasoner to reason about class and properties hierarchies from user provided domain instances.

 generateWebForms Algorithm